Fayerieeeee/FayeriesManualArchipelagoCollection/Rayman Redemption/README.md

 The apworld expects the player to have a save file with all the levels pre-unlocked.
 This can be done by entering the `19941995` cheat.

-World progression is locked by world access items and medallions.
+World progression is locked by world access items and medallions, medallions are required to access The Final Showdown.
 Each level's logic is based on what items are needed for said cages/tokens/giftboxes and proceeding throughout the later sections of a level, so if you can't get past a pit because you need pink rings then the rest of the level's logic will require the pink rings.

 ## 📝 Common Progression Items
 - World Accesses (7)
 - Magician Tokens (40)
 - Medallions (30)
-- Shop Bonuses: A combination of the purchaseable upgrades in the shop and Joe's Wares.
-## 📝 NPC Related Progression Items
+## 📝 Level Progression Items
 - Bzzit Mount: Needed for Bzzit levels, this includes the level right after the Bzzit fight.
 - Pink Rings
 - Pink Springs